This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Differences Between Optimists and Pessimists

 “Pessimists … tend to believe bad events will last a long time, will undermine everything they do, and are their own fault.
 The optimists … think about misfortune in the opposite way.
-They tend to believe defeat is just a temporary setback, that its causes are confined to this one case. … Such people are unfazed by defeat.
+They tend to believe defeat is just a temporary setback (and) that its causes are confined to this one case. … Such people are unfazed by defeat.
 Confronted by a bad situation, they perceive it as a challenge and try harder.” – Martin Seligman

 “Pessimists give up more easily and get depressed more often.” – Martin Seligman

-Seligman’s research has shown that optimists do much better as students, as workers, and as sports players than pessimists do.
+Seligman’s research has shown that optimists do much better as students, workers, and sports players than pessimists do.
 Optimists believe in themselves much more than pessimists do.
 Optimists are more likely to get elected for public office than pessimists.

 “Optimists … age well. … They may even live longer.” – Martin Seligman